truechain/truechain-consensus-core/pbft-core/README.md

 ### How to contribute

 We need contributions from you.
 You are welcome to create github issues and contribute to the codebase.

-To be added.
+We have a list of important tasks from Foundation, we welcome people who have related background to join our consensus design and implementation.